 Mistakenly written off in the past as an activity reserved for bulk-seeking bodybuilders, weightlifting is now gaining mainstream popularity.

 Weight lifting is associated with plenty of health benefits besides its traditional purpose of building muscle—one of which is the ability to burn calories during and after your exercise sessions.

-To sift out weightlifting from its calorie-burning contemporaries, this article uncovers how weightlifting can help you burn excess energy and fat; it also compares weightlifting with other popular methods for burning fat, such as cardiovascular and weight-bearing exercises.
+To sift out weightlifting from its calorie-burning contemporaries, this article uncovers how weightlifting can help you burn excess energy and body fat; it also compares weightlifting with other popular methods for burning fat, such as cardiovascular and weight-bearing exercises.